JingfengSteven/ACPO-Atomic-Consistency-Preference-Optimization-for-Long-form-Question-Answering/Data-Generation/Readme.md

 ## Run Command
-To run data generation, directly use the following command with following config
+To run data generation, directly use the following command and config
 ```
 python pipline.py
 ```